 2. Lowering the pH Level

-Prior to attempting to adjust the pool’s pH level, it’s crucial to test a water sample to understand its current state.
+Before adjusting the pool’s pH level, it’s crucial to test a water sample to understand its current state.
 Without getting into the specifics, we should inform you that there are numerous water chemistry test kits to help in this process.

 Once users know the pH levels, sodium bisulphate can help reduce them, and the method is straightforward.
 You need to follow manufacturing instructions while adding the product to the pool.
 Tests must be conducted again in a few hours to observe results.